 To keep dropping body water despite taking in very little water, consider using natural diuretics such as Arctostaphylos uva ursi (bearberry) and Taraxacum officianale (dandelion).

-If you experience severe headaches, dizziness, nausea, weakness, or sharp muscle cramps, start drinking more water immediately.
+Dehydrating your body can be very dangerous.
+If you experience severe headaches, dizziness, nausea, weakness, servere muscle cramps, or your urine color turns a brown or greenish brown, start drinking more water immediately.

 Two days before the peak date it's time to restock, er, overstock your muscle glycogen levels.
 You not only want to look as shredded as possible on the peak day, but you also want to look as big and as muscular as possible.